-To ensure new and replacement fences are sympathetic to the heritage values of the township.
+To encourage the retention of original fences and to ensure new and replacement fences are sympathetic to the heritage values of the township.

-- New fences should be consistent with the heights, the relation of solid to opening and materials consistent with other fences in the street. - Replacement fences may be constructed to the same height as the existing fence, but must not be higher than the existing fence (where the existing height is greater than 1.2 metres). - New and/or replacement fences located at the front of a property should be visually permeable.
+- Original and worn looking fences are preferable to brand new replicas. - Recreated fences should be accurate and of the same proportions and quality of materials as the original fence. - New fences should be appropriate to the style of the heritage dwelling. - New fences should be consistent with the heights, the relation of solid to opening and materials consistent with other fences in the street. - Replacement fences may be constructed to the same height as the existing fence, but must not be higher than the existing fence (where the existing height is greater than 1.2 metres).